lienebriede/jurtaka/README.md

 - The "Post" model has been implemented with a field **'has_been_edited'** Boolean field to differentiate between original and edited posts.
 This addition enables to display the "updated_on" date only for posts that have been edited.

-- The "Contact" model has been implemented with an **email** field to make it possible for unregistered users to provide their contact information.
+- The "Contact" model has been implemented with an **'email'** field to make it possible for unregistered users to provide their contact information.
 Setting 'null=True, blank=True' allows this field to be optional, allowing both registered and unregistered users to submit the form.

-- The **reason** field has been removed from the "Contact" model.
-Since the contact form already includes a **subject** field, having two separate fields for subject and reason is redundant for submitting contact inquiries.
+- The **'reason'** field has been removed from the "Contact" model.
+Since the contact form already includes a **'subject'** field, having two separate fields for subject and reason is redundant for submitting contact inquiries.

+- Both the "Post" and "About" models have been implemented with  Cloudinary **'image'** fields.
+This allows admins to upload an image for the "About" page and the users to add one or two images to their posts.

 # Agile Methodology: